bSI-InfraRoom/IFC-Specification/IFC4x3/Properties/h/Hg_1F_XTqiBD9dQNNlCtXJFbZ/Documentation.md

-content of Hg in the water sample
+content of Hg in the water sample.